 Wave is free retail accounting software designed for businesses in the Philippines that aim to minimize their expenses.
 It provides a range of financial management tools.

-Wave accounting system software helps you oversee cash flow by tracking income and expenses, managing accounts receivable and payable, generating reports, automating tasks, and allowing multiple users.
-Additionally, Wave offers a payroll service that facilitates tax filing and payments to employees or contractors through direct deposit.
+Wave accounting software examples help you oversee cash flow by tracking income and expenses, managing accounts receivable and payable, generating reports, automating tasks, and allowing multiple users.

 - Income and expense tracking